All Episodes

 I've said it on this radio show numerous times.

-That's the preamp.
+That's the preamble.

 A Bloomberg story out just this afternoon by Heidi Prisbilla.

-Republican battle for party chairman Pitts leaders against the base.
+Republican battle for party chairman Pitt's leaders against the base.

-Now wait, it's not what you think.
+Now, wait, it's not what you think.

 Republican leaders' efforts to select a new National Party chairman are stirring concerns among Republican voters.